 3. Not Nixing Nicotine or Alcohol Before Bed

 Indeed, an April 2013 article in Alcoholism: Clinical and Experimental Research found that large amounts of alcohol not only interfere with sleep quality, but also impede the restorative functions of sleep.
 Researchers said this is especially true for regular heavy-drinkers.

 The Fix: The solution to this one is easy: Decrease the amount and frequency of your alcohol and nicotine consumption, especially in the hours leading up to bedtime.

 4. Playing Catch-Up on Weekends

 The Problem: It's tempting to "borrow from your future self" by skipping sleep during the week, then making up for it on weekends.
 But even 30 minutes of lost sleep a day can add up to long-term consequences for your body weight and metabolism.

-In a 2016 study published in the Journal of Clinical Sleep Medicine, researchers from Weill Cornell Medical College and other institutions found that people with a weekday sleep deficit were 72 percent more likely to be obese and were also more likely to be insulin resistant, meaning sleep debt could contribute to developing Type 2 diabetes.
+In a 2016 study published in the Journal of Clinical Sleep Medicine, researchers from Weill Cornell Medical College and other institutions found that people with a weekday sleep deficit were 72 percent more likely to have obesity and were also more likely to be insulin resistant, meaning sleep debt could contribute to developing Type 2 diabetes.

 The Fix: Researchers also found that a 30-minute nap can reverse the impact of a night of poor sleep, which might be a good technique for night and shift workers.